iamkirankumaryadav/Library/Statistics/Statistics.md

 3. **Mode:** Most frequent | Most common | Most occurring data point value.

 ### Outlier:
-- The data point that is different or far away from all the other data points in a sample or population.
+- The data point that differs or is far away from all the other data points in a sample or population.
 - Mean: Calculates the average, therefore it is affected by an outlier.
 - Median: Concentrates only on middle values, therefore there is a very low to no effect by an outlier.
 - Mode: Concentrates only on the most frequent values, there is no effect by an outlier.